WICG/nav-speculation/browsing-context.md

 The removal of the script-visible `about:blank` in prerendering browsing contexts also greatly simplifies them; its existence in other browsing contexts causes `Window`s and `Document`s to lose their normally one-to-one relationship.

 If a prerendering browsing context navigates itself to a non-HTTP(S) URL, e.g. via `window.location = "data:text/plain,foo"`, then the prerendering browsing context will be immediately discarded, and no longer be used by the user agent for anything.

+Note that iframes (nested browsing contexts) inside of a prerendered browsing context have no such restrictions.

 ## JavaScript API